humanbeeng/checkpost/README.md

 # Checkpost

-Checkpost is a http request inspection tool.
+Checkpost is a Realtime HTTP Request Inspection Platform.